Can I be released from the meal plan if I live on campus?

 What do I need to do to submit a meal plan release petition?

-Complete the online Meal Plan Release Petition here.
+Complete the online Meal Plan Release Petition.
+Petitions for Fall 2018 will be available in mid-June.

 While completing this petition, you will need to have these documents available to submit based on your reasons for petitioning: